ThinkDataEd/curriculum/docs/unit3/end.md

 Based on the class’s campaign data collected:

-1. Refer back to the statistical investigative questions your team and class generated in [lesson 16](lesson16.md)-[18](lesson18.md) that address the research question.
+1. Refer back to the statistical investigative questions your team and class generated in [Lessons 16](lesson16.md)-[18](lesson18.md) that address the research question.

 2. Choose one of these statistical investigative questions and determine which variables will answer this question.